axeluhl/sailing-analytics/java/com.tractrac.clientmodule/README.txt

  1) Bugs

- - If the parameters file has a MTB and the user overwrites the stored-uri with another value, the library ignores this parameters and gives priority to the MTB file.
-But if the consumer application is overriding the stored-uri with a valid MTB file, the library is also ignoring this parameter.
+- If the parameters file has an MTB and the user overwrites the stored-uri with another value, the library ignores the user parameter and gives priority to the MTB file.
+And it doesn't matter if the provided stored-uri is a dataserver port or an MTB: the library is always ignoring this parameter.
 This is a bug.
-Now, if the consumer application uses an MTB file, this file will be always used and the library will only force the usage of the MTB file if the user is overwriting the the stored-uri using a dataserver connection.
+Now, if the user uses an MTB file, this file will always be used and the library will only force the usage of the MTB file if the user overwrites the stored-uri using a dataserver port.
 (Reported by Axel Uhl, 20/06/2024)

 ********************************************
         TracAPI 3.15.9